Forgot password

 Note the rarity symbols to the side of each card: You can pick an Eevee from wherever (we pulled one from a Mewtwo pack, for example).
 But the star-rarity, full-art Eevee is tied to the Pikachu booster pack specifically.

 This means you’re much more likely to be able to build your dream deck without needing to focus on one booster pack exclusively.
-It’s also great news for players who don’t want to spend anything to get their hands on useful cards, as the only thing that’s rare is the art, not the power itself.
+It’s also great news for players who don’t want to spend anything to get their hands on useful cards, since the only thing that’s rare is the art, not the power itself.

 In terms of competitive viability, the booster packs are roughly equal in value, with the Pikachu pack standing out slightly as the worst of the bunch.
 It’s not drastically bad, but the cards from the Mewtwo and Charizard booster packs have more value in terms of deck-building and matchups.